SOC 2 Type II companies have systems and policies designed to keep its clients’ sensitive data secure.

 The SOC 2 framework includes five key sections, forming a set of criteria called the Trust Services Principles.
 These include:

-- Type I reports concern policies and procedures that were placed in operation at a specific moment in time.
+- Type I reports concern policies and procedures that are in operation at a specific moment in time.

-- Type II reports concern policies and procedures over a specified time period; for this more rigorous designation, systems must be evaluated for a minimum of six months.
+- Type II reports concern policies and procedures over a specified time period.
+For this more rigorous designation, systems and policies are evaluated for a minimum of six months.

 SOC 2 Type II reports are the most comprehensive certification within the Systems and Organization Controls protocol.
-Businesses seeking a vendor such as an I.T. services provider will find SOC 2 Type II is the most useful certification when considering a possible service provider’s credentials.
+Organizations looking to engage with a managed service provider will find SOC 2 Type II is the most useful certification when considering a partner’s security credentials.